Rank of Cards

-When the player has placed his bet, the dealer turns up the top card from the remainder of the pack.
-If the player who bet has a card of the same suit and of higher rank, he shows the card and takes back the amount of his bet, plus an equivalent amount from the pot.
-If he has no card that beats the card shown, he must show his entire hand, and the amount of his bet is added to the pot.
+When the player has placed a bet, the dealer turns up the top card from the remainder of the pack.
+If the player who bet has a card of the same suit and of higher rank, they show the card and takes back the amount of their bet, plus an equivalent amount from the pot.
+If a player has no card that beats the card shown, they must show htheir entire hand, and the amount of the bet is added to the pot.
 The next player in turn then places a bet, another card is turned, and the same procedure is followed until all players, including the dealer, have bet.

 If at any time the pot has no more chips in it (because a player has "bet the pot" and won), each player again puts in one chip to restore the pot.